 Characteristics of included studies

-All these results refer to the 34 papers included in the systematic literature review.
+All these results refer to the 63 papers included in the systematic literature review.
 From these studies, there was one that evaluated a drug (Baclofen) as an intervention in uncomplicated alcohol-withdrawal syndrome.
 This study was also included in this systematic literature review because this people still have alcohol use disorders or being people at risk of alcohol-related problems.
-Fifty percent of papers (n = 17) were published between 2009 and 2015, although papers found were composed between 1991 and 2015.
-Only 14.7% of papers (n = 5) first appeared between 1991 and 2001.
-The last year of the search did not produce any published study.
-Appendix 1 contains a list of the 34 papers included in the present systematic literature review.
-Most of the studies found (73.5%; n = 25) were published in academic journals with Impact Factor, 32.3% of those in the first and second quartile.
+Almost seventy percent of papers (n = 43) were published in the last ten years (between 2010 and 2020).
+Only 9,52% of papers (n = 6) first appeared between 1991 and 2002.
+The last year of the search up to the date indicated produced five published studies.
+Appendix 1 contains a list of the 63 papers included in the present systematic literature review.
 See Table 1 for further details on the main characteristics of included Table 1 studies.

 <Table 1>

-Of the 34 articles included, 29.4% (n = 10) were from Europe, 23.5% (n = 8) from the United States, 14.7% (n = 5) from Australia, 20.6% (n = 7) from the United Kingdom, and the remaining from Brazil, Estonia, and India.
-One paper studied more than one country.
-The average age of populations, weighted by sample, included in the study was approximately 41 years, though only 29.4% of studies reported age.
-Most of the studies (76.47%; n = 26) reported the sample size; however, three of them comprised a sample lower than 100 people.
-The gender of the people was specified in 32.3% of the studies included in the economic evaluation; from those, 81.9% were men.
-No study specified the socioeconomic status of the participants.
-Only two studies (5.9%) offered monetary compensation for participating in the study.
-Fourteen (41.2%) studies were trial based, all randomised with the exception of one study.
+Of the 63 articles included, 22.2% (n = 14) were from Europe (one of those was from Spain), 22.2% (n = 14) from the United States, 12.7% (n = 8) from Australia, 25.4% (n = 16) from the United Kingdom, 6.3% (n = 4) from India, and the remaining from Brazil, Estonia, and Italy.
+Four papers studied more than one country.
+The average age of populations, weighted by sample, included in the study was approximately 38 years, though only 46% of studies reported age.
+Most of the studies (73.02%; n = 46) reported the sample size; seventeen of those comprised a sample higher than 10,000; however, three comprised a sample lower than 100 people.
+The gender of the people was specified in 58.73% of the studies included in the economic evaluation; from those, 35.14% were men only.
+Only one study specified the socioeconomic status of the participants.
+Only two studies (3.17%) offered monetary compensation for participating in the study.
+Thirty-two (50.79%) studies were trial based, all randomised with the exception of two studies.

-Most of the studies (82.3%; n = 28) stated that the participants had alcohol dependence, expressing the degree of dependence in grams per day or week, or consumed units, drinks, per day/week.
-Nineteen studies (55.9%) stated that the alcohol dependence level of participants was high (harmful), whereas 38.2% (n = 13) of studies classified their participants as medium (hazardous) in dependence on alcohol.
-A high number of studies (n = 20; 58.8%) stated that their participants attributed health conditions to alcohol, among them, cardiovascular- (n = 14) and liver- (n = 11) related diseases and cancer (n = 10) the most frequent ones, followed by car accidents (n = 8).
-See Table 2 for further details.
+More than half of the studies (55.55%; n = 35) stated that the participants had alcohol dependence.
+However, only seventeen (48.57%) of those defined this condition, whose definition was based on in grams per day or week, or consumed units, drinks, per day/week, or based on AUDIT score, WHO criteria, the ICD-10, or based on the Diagnostic Interview Schedule for Psychoactive Substance Dependence (DSM).
+A high number of studies (n = 25; 39.68%) stated that their participants attributed health conditions to alcohol, among them, cardiovascular- (n = 19) and liver- (n = 14) related diseases and cancer (n = 14) the most frequent ones, followed by car accidents (n = 11).
+See Table 1 for further details.

-<Table 2 >

 Assessment of methodological quality of the included studies